junxit/us-congress-bills-110/metadata.md

 - 2007-12-06 — Introduced in House
 - 2007-12-06 — Introduced in House
 - 2007-12-06 — Referred to the House Committee on Oversight and Government Reform.
+- 2007-12-17 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2007-12-17 — Considered as unfinished business. (consideration: CR H15513-15514)
+- 2007-12-17 — Considered under suspension of the rules. (consideration: CR H15477-15479)
+- 2007-12-17 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+851.
+- 2007-12-17 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-12-17 — Ms. Norton moved to suspend the rules and agree to the resolution.
+- 2007-12-17 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 390 - 0 (Roll no. 1164). (text: CR H15478)
+- 2007-12-17 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 390 - 0 (Roll no. 1164).(text: CR H15478)